fauxtix/DaisyPets/README.md

 - Easy to use
 - Simple to upload documents related to the pet (medical records, for instance) and others that may apply;

-- Record vaccinations, visits to the vet, dewormers and feed dosage;
+- Record vaccinations, visits to the vet, dewormers, feed dosage and documents (examination reports, blood and urine tests, and others that may apply);
-- Alerts for vaccines and application of dewormers;
+- Alerts for vaccines and application of dewormers, that may be occurring within 15 or 30 days.

 - Expenses management;
 - Blog entries (web project) - user entries / from url's;